guillaumem-theodo/aws-workout/2-computing/205-alb/README.md

 - Target Group: a group of targets
 - Listener: a listener that redirect the traffic of a given protocol to a target group.

+## Your mission

 👉 From the 101-basic-vpc and 102-basic-subnets
 You will have to combine many topics seen in previous exercises.

 1️⃣ Create a BASTION architecture

-- with 1 Bastion EC2 located in subnet `net-102-subnet-1`
+- with 1 Bastion EC2 located in subnet `net-102-subnet-2`
 - the Bastion EC2 must be launched within a Security Group `cpu-205-sg-2`
 - the Bastion Security Group `cpu-205-sg-2` must allow incoming SSH from your laptop only
 - the Bastion Security Group `cpu-205-sg-2` must allow outgoing traffic to everywhere